ewong-cloudflare/up-downloader/README.md

-# Large File Upload with Cloudflare Workers and R2
+# File Upload/Download with Cloudflare Workers and R2

 A modern file upload application built with Cloudflare Workers, R2 storage, React, and TypeScript.
 This project demonstrates how to handle large file uploads efficiently using Cloudflare's infrastructure.